eva-vision/Brain2Speech-with-DNN/README.md

 # FUNCTIONS OF THE FILES

+'docker' folder contains all the necessary files for Docker containerisation.
+  'Dockerfile'
+  'docker-compose.yml'
+  'final.py' contains the same solution as Final.ipynb 'requirements.txt' contains the dependencies.

+'Baseline.ipynb' contains a simple FC-DNN based regression.

+'Baseline.ckpt' is a checkpoint for the baseline FC-DNN regression.

+'Final.ípynb' contains an FC-DNN based regression using 5 fold cross-validation.

+'Final.ckpt' is a checkpoint for the final FC-DNN regression.

 'MelFilterBank.py' makes Mel filtering on the audio data.

-'Requirements.txt' contains the dependencies.

 'extract_features.py' loads, extracts and prepares the raw data from the zipped data file available on https://osf.io/nrgx6/

 'project_milestone_1.ipynb' CoLab notebook.

+'reconstructWave.py' creates a .wav file from spectrogram data.

 # HOW TO RUN IT

-Run 'project_milestone_1.ipynb' in CoLab.
+Run 'Final.ipynb' in CoLab or use the Docker files in your own environment.